-- 75% or more of our gross income in the taxable year is passive income, or - 50% or more of the average percentage of our assets held during the taxable year, produce or are held for the production of passive income.
+- 75% or more of our gross income in the taxable year is passive income, or - 50% or more of the average percentage of our assets held during the taxable year produce or are held for the production of passive income.

-For this purpose, passive income includes dividends, interest, royalties, rents, annuities, and the excess of gain over losses from the disposition of assets that produce passive income.
+For this purpose, passive income includes dividends, interest, royalties, rents, annuities and the excess of gain over losses from the disposition of assets that produce passive income.

-If we were a PFIC for any taxable year during which you held shares as a U.S. Shareholder and you did not timely elect to treat us as a "qualified electing fund" under Section 1295 of the Code or elect to mark the ordinary shares to market, you would be subject to special tax rules on the receipt of an "excess distribution" on the ordinary shares.
+If we were a PFIC for any taxable year during which you held shares as a U.S. Shareholder and you did not timely elect to treat us as a "qualified electing fund" under Section 1295 of the Code or elect to mark the ordinary shares to market, you would be subject to special tax rules that have a penalizing effect on the receipt of an "excess distribution" on the ordinary shares.
 Generally, a distribution is considered an excess distribution to the extent it exceeds 125% of the average annual distributions in the prior three years.
-You would also be subject to special tax rules on the gain from the disposition of the ordinary shares.
+You would also be subject to special tax rules that have a penalizing effect on the gain from the disposition of the ordinary shares, including the treatment if any such gain as ordinary income, not capital gain.